Eonm/gtav-solo/README.md

 ### Pro

-This approach doesn't require admin privileges.
+This approach doesn't require admin privileges for linux users.

 ### Cons

-This approach only create a temporary public solo lobby.
-After player other player can join.
+This approach creates a temporary public solo lobby.
+After a while (20 to 30 minutes) other players might join the session again.

-In the future a firewall based approach will be will be added.
+In the future a firewall based approach will be added.

 ## Usage